 Instructions

 - Cook in the microwave on full power for about 3-5 minutes depending on the strength of your microwave.
 Whisk well after 3 minutes and every minute thereafter.
-Keep cooking until it is thick and heavily coats the back of a metal spoon. (can push through a fine mesh strainer after cooking to remove any little pieces of egg white) Cover and refrigerate until cool.
+Keep cooking until it is thick and heavily coats the back of a metal spoon.
+If you notice any bits of egg in the curd, push it through a fine mesh strainer to remove them.

 - Just before serving, remove from the freezer and cut into squares.